maxloosmu/max-self-improve/README.md

-# max-self-improve
-Notes building for self-improvement to simplify work and life, and be ready for an uncertain future
+# Notes building for self-improvement to simplify work and life, and be ready for an uncertain future